Time Moves Slow and Running Away: Reception and release

 The trend went viral throughout June; as of June 8, 2021, the track has been used by nearly 2 billion TikTok videos; as of June 18, 2021, VANO had been tagged in 500,000 of these TikTok videos and heard over 2.7 billion times.
 The trend has been lauded by content creators and subject to a number of pop culture think pieces.
 BadBadNotGood did not initially comment on the use of their song, but co-signed it on June 12 by participating in the trend.

 As the track was an unofficial remix of copyrighted music, it was not available for purchase nor streaming and was bootlegged across many platforms.
 VANO worked to clear the sample throughout June.
-An official version of "Running Away" was released by VANO 3000 by BBNG's record label Innovative Leisure on June 21, 2020; BBNG and Herring are both credited.
+An official version of "Running Away" was released by VANO 3000 by BBNG's record label Innovative Leisure on June 21, 2021; BBNG and Herring are both credited.

 In other media

 "Time Moves Slow" was featured in a 2016 episode of NBC's The Blacklist and a 2019 episode of HBO's Barry.
 Notably, a cover of the song was featured in the final sequence of the 2020 video game Dreams for PlayStation 4.
+The song was also used in the 2024 video game Harold Halibut for Windows, the Xbox Series and PlayStation 5.